EntCollNet/BugFlow/.github/ISSUE_TEMPLATE/Add-Your-Workflow-Already-Created.md

 ---
 name: Workflow creator - For Linking
 about: Link a created workflow for integration into BugFlow (but not hosted there).
-Complete info. below & hit submit.
+Complete information below & hit submit.
 An admin will start the process of integrating it into BugFlow.
 title: 'WORKFLOW CREATOR - FOR LINKING'
 labels:
 assignees: ''